Skate (fish): Evolution

 Skates belong to the ancient lineage of cartilaginous fishes.
 Fossil denticles (tooth-like scales in the skin) resembling those of today's chondrichthyans date at least as far back as the Ordovician, with the oldest unambiguous fossils of cartilaginous fish dating from the middle Devonian.
 A clade within this diverse family, the Neoselachii, emerged by the Triassic, with the best-understood neoselachian fossils dating from the Jurassic.
 This clade is represented today by sharks, sawfish, rays and skates.

+The body plan of skates is caused by skate-specific genomic rearrangements that have altered the three-dimensional regulatory landscape of genes.
+These changes arose about 286–221  million years ago when skates diverged from sharks.

 Classification

 The skate belongs to the class Chondrichthyes.
 This class consists of all the cartilaginous fishes, including sharks and stingrays.
 Chondrichthyes is divided into two subclasses; of which Elasmobranchii includes skates, rays, and sharks.
 Skates are the most diverse elasmobranch group, comprising over 20% of the known species.
 The number of species is likely to increase as taxonomic issues are resolved and new species are identified.
-There are 17 genera recognized in the family Rajidae:
+The following genera recognized in the family Rajidae: